Assatrua/my-tutorials-repo/tutorials/abap-environment-console-application/abap-environment-console-application.md

 ## Prerequisites

 **For ABAP license:**
--	You have set up your ABAP environment as described in [Getting Started with a Customer Account: Workflow in the ABAP Environment](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/e34a329acc804c0e874496548183682f.html)
+-	You have set up your ABAP environment as desasdcribed in [Getting Started with a Customer Account: Workflow in the ABAP Environment](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/e34a329acc804c0e874496548183682f.html)
 - You have a user in the ABAasP Environment [Connect to the ABAP System](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/7379dbd2e1684119bc1dd28874bbbb7b.html)
 - You have downloaded the ABAP Development Tools (ADT).
 SAP recommends the latest version of ADT, available from [ABAP Development Tools](https://tools.hana.ondemand.com/#abap)
 **For ABAP Trial:**